Fernand-Mouassom/VIMFC_predictor_of_EPEs/README.md

 ## VIMFC as predictor of Extreme Precipitation Events

 This repository contains the code and data used in the paper:
-**"Deep Learning-Based Insights into Extreme Precipitation Regional Dynamics over Central Africa Using Moisture Flux Patterns"**
+**"Convolutional Neural Network-Based Insights into Extreme Precipitation Regional Dynamics over Central Africa Using Moisture Flux Patterns"**
 *Fernand L. Mouassom · Alain T. Tamoffo · Elsa Cardoso-Bihlo, JGR: Atmosphere, 2025*

 If you find meaningful errors in the code or have questions, please contact Frances Davenport